flagarde/CMakeMM/README.md

 After adding the module, add a call to `cmcm_module` in the Modules List.

 Suppose you add a `SuperCoolModule.cmake` to `modules`.
-The resulting call in `modules/ModulesList.cmake` will look something like this:
+The resulting call in `modules/ModulesList.cmake` will look something like this :

 ```cmake
 cmcm_module(